 - Place the squash halves cut side down onto a baking sheet.

-- Roast the squash for 30-40 minutes, stirring once halfway through cooking, till the largest pieces of squash are fork tender.
+- Roast the squash for 30-40 minutes, stirring once halfway through cooking, until the largest pieces of squash are fork tender.

 How to Roast Butternut Squash Seeds